-Presented below is the General Education curriculum proposed by the University General Education Committee.
-It is followed by rationales and learning outcomes for each requirement; an indicates that these are draft learning outcomes.
+Presented below is the General Education curriculum approved by the full Faculty in April 2019.
+It is followed by rationales and learning outcomes for each requirement.

-PROPOSED GENERAL EDUCATION CURRICULUM
+NEW GENERAL EDUCATION CURRICULUM

 FOUNDATIONS DESCRIPTION First Year Seminar One course designated as a first year seminar.
 Written Communication Three courses designated Writing Intensive.
 Oral Communication One course designated Speaking Intensive.
-Language Intermediate competency in a second language defined as the completion of any 201 course (Completion of Level IV of a language in high school will also satisfy this requirement.
-Details on other options for satisfying this requirement on page 9.)
+Language Intermediate competency in a second language defined as the completion of any 201 course (Details on other options for satisfying this requirement on page 8.)

 METHODS OF INVESTIGATION DESCRIPTION Arts and Literature One course focusing on visual art, performing art, and/or literature.
 Humanities One course in the humanities (including history).
 Natural Science One course in the natural sciences that includes a laboratory.
 Quantitative One course focusing on quantitative information and abstract Reasoning reasoning.
 Social Science One course in the social sciences.
-Two additional courses from any two of the five Methods in this section.
-The rationale behind requiring students to take two additional courses in the Methods of Investigation category is aimed at promoting exploration in the breadth of the liberal arts and developing broader educational experiences and viewpoints.
-At the same time, we want to allow students the choice of areas they pursue further.
+Two additional courses from two different Methods of Investigation.

 CONNECTIONS DESCRIPTION Digital Intensive One across-the-curriculum course designated as a Digital Intensive course.
-Diverse and Global One across-the curriculum course focusing on global and/or Perspectives diverse communities.
-Beyond the Classroom One faculty supervised experiences involving a significant experiential learning component designed to challenge students to go outside of the bounds of the typical classroom.
-After Mary One experience focused on translating the liberal arts experience Washington for life after Mary Washington.
-Writing in the Major All students are required to complete one course designated Writing Intensive in their major(s).
-Speaking in the Major All students are required to complete one course designated Speaking Intensive in their major(s).
+Diverse and Global One across-the curriculum course focusing on global and/or diverse Perspectives communities.
+Beyond the Classroom One faculty supervised experience involving a significant experiential learning component designed to challenge students to go outside of the bounds of the typical classroom.
+After Mary One experience focused on translating the liberal arts experience for Washington life after Mary Washington.
+Writing in the Major All students are required to complete one additional course designated Writing Intensive in their major(s).
+Speaking in the Major All students are required to complete one additional course designated Speaking Intensive in their major(s).